xuenanmi/LassoESM/README.md

 ```

 ### Usage
-Use`code/LassoESM/get_embeddings_LassoESM.py` to extract embeddings for peptide sequences from LassoESM/PeptideESM/VanillaESM
+The script `code/LassoESM/get_embeddings_LassoESM.py` can be used to extract embeddings for peptide sequences from LassoESM/PeptideESM/VanillaESM

 ## Repository Structure